DocsIntroduction

 • Session-based reputation per game match

-• Player-agent interaction logged on-chain
+• Player-agent interaction logged onchain

 • Bronze badge = entry level, Gold = pro tier